garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 4 Buffer and Query.md

     toggleButton_bufferAndQuery.setOnAction(event -> toggleButton_bufferAndQuery_onAction());
     ```

 1. Create a `private void bufferAndQuery(MouseEvent)` method for calculating a buffer and performing a query based on the user's click on the map or scene.
-You will write most of the code for this method later, but for now, just detect whether or not the user clicked with the primary mouse button and do a `println` if he or she did:
+You will write most of the code for this method later, but for now, just detect whether or not the user clicked with the primary mouse button and do a `println` if he or she did.
+(Be sure to import `javafx.scene.input.MouseEvent` instead of some other `MouseEvent` class.)

     ```
     private void bufferAndQuery(MouseEvent event) {